Inventory, lb : 0

-Puebla avocados are native to Puebla, Mexico, where they have been cultivated since ancient times.
+Puebla avocadoes are native to Puebla, Mexico, where they have been cultivated since ancient times.
 In 1911, the smooth-skinned variety was introduced to the United States through Carl Schmidt, an employee of the West Indian Nursery in Southern California.
 Schmidt was sent to Mexico by the nursery to find the best Mexican avocados with the hope of bringing samples back to the United States.
-He visited Puebla, a city eighty miles southeast of Mexico City, and brought back what we know today as Puebla avocados.
+He visited Puebla, a city eight miles southeast of Mexico City, and brought back what we know today as Puebla avocadoes.
 The trees flourished in the Southern California soil and were grown and sold mostly for local consumption.
-Over time, as the global commercial market grew for avocados, thicker-skinned hass avocados became favored for cultivation as they were more durable to ship than the delicate Puebla avocado.
+Over time, as the global commercial market grew for avocados, thicker-skinned Hass avocados became favored for cultivation as they were more durable to ship than the delicate Puebla avocado.
 Wildfires in San Diego County also destroyed all but 10 Puebla avocado trees, leaving the variety to be almost non-existent in the United States.
 These few remaining trees have been boarded and protected, and some growers in the area are working on reestablishing the variety.
 There is also a single Puebla avocado tree located on a family-owned property in Central Valley, California.
-The tree stands over 9 meters in height and 15 meters in diameter and has been growing on the farm for over 50 years.
-This tree has been affectionately labeled as “the 11th tree,” further promoting the restoration of the forgotten variety.
-Today Puebla avocados are rare in the United States, primarily sold at local farmer’s markets in San Diego and through Specialty Produce.
+The tree stands over nine meters in height and fifteen meters in diameter and has been growing on the farm for over fifty years.
+This tree has been affectionately labeled as "the 11th tree," further promoting the restoration of the forgotten variety.
+Today Puebla avocados are rare in the United States, primarily sold at local farmer's markets in San Diego and through Specialty Produce.
 The fruits are also found in limited quantities in Mexico and Kenya and are being considered for cultivation in Turkey and Spain.